lufixSch/LocalCompletion/README.md

 - `localcompletion.reduce_calls`: Reduce API calls with various strategies (e.g. skip completion if last symbol was a letter)
 - `localcompletion.skip_autocomplete_widget`: Skip completion if autocomplete widget is active
 - `localcompletion.completion_timeout`: Minimum time between keystrokes (in ms) before sending a completion request (Reduces API calls, which are closed immediately after)
+- `localcompletion.max_lines`: Maximum number of lines in the response (empty lines are ignored)

 ## Known Issues